seanofw/HalfMaid.Img/README.md

 `PureImage32` also provides casting operators to/from `Image32`:  `Image32` --&gt; `PureImage32` is implicit, and `PureImage32` --&gt; `Image32` is explicit.

+`PureImage32` also provides `DangerouslyUnwrap()`, which provides direct access to its internal `Image32` instance for specialized high-speed use cases.

 | Name | Description |
 | ---- | ----------- |
 | `Image24(int, int)` | Construct an image of the given size (filled Transparent). |